erikdubois/Ultimate-Elementary-Os/README.md

-# Samba or sharing folder over the network

-And a specific script for samba (sharing of maps on your home network) if you need it.
-This script is NOT necessary.
-Linux Mint shares folders just fine.
-If you need a program to have an oversight of all the shared maps.
-This is the one.

-	sudo apt-get install system-config-samba

-	or

-	- ./install-samba-vx.sh

-# Shutter

-Shutter is a program to make screenshots to post on websites.
-There is also a very handy export function to different image hosting sites like imgur.com

-In the program keyboard you can add a custom shortcut to take a picture like

-printscreen or prtsc no many laptops
-This should be the code to take a picture that will be named like this :

-screenshot_25_01_2016_18:32:46.jpg

-	shutter -f -e -o '~/Pictures/screenshot_%d_%m_%Y_%T.jpg'

 # Gnome tweak and compiz configuration

 These two programs will assist you in pimping your working environment the way you want.

 Be careful though with the compiz configuration manager.

 #What can you do if the script does not execute?